chavalichandrakeerthika-cyber/progressive-cactus/README.md

 ```bash
 hal2fasta /path/to/cetaceans.hal Bmus > Bmus.fasta
 ```
-NOTE: For extant descendant you can also use already downloaded NCBI genome instead of extracting from the HAL file
+NOTE: For extant descendants, you can also download the NCBI genome instead of extracting from the HAL file
 \
 2. Generate pairwise alignment file (PAF) between ancestor and descendant
 ```bash